doriansmiley/lotusJS/README.md

 ````
 Once the component is mapped you can add the custom tag to HTML DOM:
 ````
-<x-lotus-button template-url="templates/button.html" component-root='[skin-part="button"]' attribute-type="testButton"></x-lotus-button>
+<x-lotus-button data-template-url="templates/button.html" data-component-root='[data-skin-part="button"]' data-attribute-type="testButton"></x-lotus-button>
 ````

-Notice the the `template-url` attribute.
+Notice the the `data-template-url` attribute.
 This is a special attribute defined by the framework which triggers the loading and parsing of the file contents.
 This can be a relative or absolute path (includes http links) to the html file containing the components `<template>` definition.
 In this example the contents of that file are as follows:

 ````
 <template>